USS Cayuga (LST-1186)

 USS Cayuga (LST-1186) was a Newport-class tank landing ship of the United States Navy which replaced the traditional bow door-design tank landing ships (LSTs).
 The vessel was constructed by the National Steel and Shipbuilding Company in San Diego, California and was launched in 1969 and commissioned in 1970.
 Cayuga took part in the Vietnam War and Gulf War in American service.
 Decommissioned in 1994, the LST was transferred to the Brazilian Navy the same year on loan and renamed NDCC Mattoso Maia (G 28).
 The ship was purchased by Brazil outright in 2001.
-Mattoso Maia is currently in service.
+Mattoso Maia took part in MINUSTAH before being taken out of service in 2023.